Your obstetrician may often prescribe Doxinate during pregnancy to provide symptomatic relief from severe nausea and vomiting.

-The recommended dose is two tablets a day initially, at bedtime.
-If the condition does not get under control, then the dosage is four tablets a day – one in the morning, one in the afternoon, and two at bedtime.
-If you feel uneasy even after taking the drug, then consult your doctor.
+The recommended dose of doxinate in pregnancy is two tablets a day initially, at bedtime.
+If the condition does not get under control, then the dosage is four tablets a day – one in the morning, one in the afternoon, and two at bedtime for optimum efficacy.
+If you feel uneasy even after taking the drug, then consult an obstetrics and gynecology specialist.

 When Should You Start And Stop Using Doxinate During Pregnancy?

 Usually, morning sickness starts between the 4th and 9th week of pregnancy, and peaks between the 7th and 12th week (2).
 If the condition is severe, you can take Doxinate early on, as prescribed by the doctor.
 However, ensure that you complete the entire course of the medicine and do not stop taking it without consulting your doctor.